The University is currently operating under normal conditions

-Meet some of our students to find out why every day really is a great day to be a Tar Heel.
+Meet some of our students and alumni to find out why every day really is a great day to be a Tar Heel.

 Daniel Wood has spent the past four years as one of the most recognizable Tar Heels on campus without anybody knowing it was him.
 Wood has anonymously been making memories for hundreds of thousands of fans at Carolina’s biggest games and becoming a regular figure at community events around the state as Rameses.